fcecin/minx/README.md

 Optional answer to an `INIT` message.
 Receiver assumes that its `VERSION` informed by the previous `INIT` message is supported by the sender.

 - `uint8_t VERSION`: Implementation identifier.
-- `uint64_t CPASSWORD`: The same `CPASSWORD` value from the `INIT` message that is being replied to.
-Whether an older but unspent `CPASSWORD` value is accepted is implementation-defined.
-- `uint64_t SPASSWORD`: A non-zero random value, or zero if no password allocated for whatever reason.
+- `uint64_t GPASSWORD`: A non-zero random value, or zero if no password allocated for whatever reason.
 Whether the value is associated with the receiver's IP address and for how long the value is kept are up to the implementation.
+- `uint64_t SPASSWORD`: The `GPASSWORD` value from the `INIT` message that is being replied to.
+Whether an older but unspent `GPASSWORD` value is accepted is implementation-defined.
 - `uint8_t[] ENGINE_DATA`: If present, data for the MINX implementation or the application.

 If `ENGINE_ID` is `0x0`, `ENGINE_DATA` has the following format: